iNarendraK/terraform_nov/Day1/README.md

 ## What is a Container Runtime ?
 - is a low-level container management tool used by Container Engines
-- generally end-users never this directly
+- generally end-users never use this directly
 - Examples
   - runC
   - CRI-O